-A lot of people who are unhappy with their jobs and want to start an entrepreneurial endeavor look to their hobbies and the things they are most passionate about for ideas.
+A lot of people are unhappy with their jobs.
+A lot of those people want to start some kind of entrepreneurial endeavor to break away.
+Most people look to their hobbies for ideas.
 They think, as I did, that they already know so much about this topic and already spend so much time doing this thing, it should make a good business.
 The problem for many is their identity is so closely tied to that activity they can’t bear the thought of failing at it.
-When you’re known as the guy who does x, it can be hard to pursue x for money.
+When you’re known as the guy who does $PASSION, it can be hard to pursue $PASSION for money.
 What happens if you fail?
-Will you still be the guy who does x?
+Will you still be the guy who does $PASSION?

 In the interview, Couture said he noticed many of the fighters were very nervous in the changing rooms before going to fight.
 He remembered this was how he felt before wrestling matches.
 He would be super nervous, to the point of vomiting before most of his matches.
 He’d spent a lifetime preparing to be a wrestler … he was a wrestler.
 It was important to him that he do well.
 All his friends and family knew him as a wrestler.
 But for MMA, well, that was just a side gig—a way to make money—no real pressure there.
 So with an unusual skill-set and having not spent unnecessary energy, he went out and performed well.